pronovic/smartapp-sensortrack/README.md

 ## Installing the SmartApp Server

-The platform is distributed at GitHub.
+The software is distributed at GitHub.
 To install the software, download the `.whl` file for the [latest release](https://github.com/pronovic/smartapp-sensortrack/releases/latest), and install it using `pip`, like: